 A laptop computer as a travel router: It’s a big mobile hotspot

 You likely already know how to turn your phone into a personal Wi-Fi hotspot.
-If not, go to your phone’s settings, search for “hotspot,” and the rest is self-explanatory.
+If not, search your phone's settings for "hotspot."
+The rest is self-explanatory.

-Specifically, the phone connects to the Internet via its cellular connection, then shares that connection via Wi-Fi signals it broadcasts using its Wi-Fi adapter.
-The phone uses its Wi-Fi adapter in the reverse direction and works as a little router.
+Specifically, the phone connects to the Internet via its cellular connection, then shares that via Wi-Fi signals of its Wi-Fi adapter.
+The phone uses its Wi-Fi adapter in the reverse direction and, therefore, works as a little router.

 You can do the same thing with a computer.
 In this case, there are more options on the Internet.
-It can be a cellular modem, a Wi-Fi network, or a wired network.
+It can be a cellular modem, Wi-Fi, or wired network.

 Mind the expectations

 This type of temporary Internet sharing is meant to be a convenience and not a full-featured Wi-Fi solution.
-No mobile hotspot, or travel router for that matter, can outperform a real home Wi-Fi router.
+No mobile hotspot, or travel router, can outperform a real home Wi-Fi router.

-Specifically, if you expect top performance and connection quality consistently good enough for online gaming, lag-free video calls, etc., you might be disappointed.
-But that can also be the case when you use the local Wi-Fi service directly.
+Specifically, you might be disappointed if you expect top performance and connection quality consistently good enough for online gaming, lag-free video calls, etc. But that can also be true when you use the local Wi-Fi service directly.

 What you need to turn a computer into a hotspot Wi-Fi router

 You first need a computer (running Windows 10 or macOS) and a live Internet connection.
 And then you need a bit more.
-The computer must have a free Wi-Fi card that’s not in use for the current Internet connection to broadcast the Wi-Fi signals to other devices.
+The computer must have a free Wi-Fi card (or band) not used for the current Internet connection to broadcast the Wi-Fi signals to other devices.